w314/storeApp/TUTORIAL_SETUP.md

 # Store App Tutorial - Project Setup
->Step by step instructions to set up the store app project
+>Step by step instructions to set up a basic node application we will use to develop the store app project.
+The application will use:
+- typescipt
+- prettier
+- eslint
+- express
+- jasmine
+- dotenv

 ## Create project directory
 ```bash